oddmario/tunnel-manager/README.md

 - `mode`
   * Can be either `backend_server` or `tunnel_host`.

+- `apply_kernel_tuning_tweaks`
+  * Should Tunnel Manager apply the recommended kernel tweaks for the purpose of tuning the network performance?
+Set this to "true" if yes.
+  * The tweaks are applied by Tunnel Manager using the `sysctl` command.
+  * The tweaks are mainly ones that increase the default networking & I/O limits of the Linux kernel.
+  * The tweaks apply only on the tunnel host instance of Tunnel Manager.

 - `main_network_interface`
   * The name of the main network interface on the system (e.g. eth0)